dlal-group/simtext/README.md

 ## Brief overview of tools:

  - T1_pubmed_by_queries: Pubmed searches by queries.
-For each query save PMIDs or abstracts in additional columns.
+For each query, PMIDs or abstracts are saved in additional columns.

  - T2_abstracts_by_pmids: For all PMIDs in each row of a table save the according abstracts in additional columns.